rabbyfitriana/profilMahasiswa/profilMahasiswa/README.md

-# Profil Mahasiswa

-This project was created to complete the Final Project of Mobile Application course.

-## Feature
+## Developed with
-* Students profile picture
-* Students information
-* Update information
+* Visual Studio Code
+* Authentication using Firebase